ripmeep/gotor/README.md

 // Now you can use tor_con as a normal net.Dial socket!
 /* do stuff.... */

+t.Refresh("your tor password")
+/*
-t.Refresh("your tor password") // Replace with your control port password
+  Replace with your control port password t.Refresh() will return (bool, error)
+  If bool = false, the fresh failed and the error will be not be nil

+  ok, err = t.Refresh("your tor password")
+*/

 // Now you have a new IP! //